rnubel/zosimos/README.md

 # Zosimos

 Analyzes your textual data with AlchemyAPI.
+Name based on [Zosimos of Panopolis](https://en.wikipedia.org/wiki/Zosimos_of_Panopolis).

 ## Installation